mitnk/cicada/docs/install.md

 cicada will be installed under `/usr/local/bin`

+> I found on newer MacOS, a reboot is needed after generating a new binary.
+> This may be an bug/feature of the OS security things.

 ## Set cicada as your login shell

 **WARNING**: Please test cicada on your system before setting it as default